-Indicator 2011-12 State-Level Target LEA Data Target Met 42% of parents with a child in K-12 receiving special education services report that schools facilitate parent involvement as a means of improving services and results for children with disabilities.
-50.00% Y 9.
-Disproportionality in Special Education In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification. Υ 10.
-Disproportionality in Specific Disability Categories In 0% of districts with disproportionate representation of racial and ethnic groups in special education and related services, the disproportionality can be attributed to inappropriate identification. Υ 11.
+Indicator 2011-12 State-Level Target LEA Data Target Met 11.
 Evaluation within 60 Days 100% of students referred, with parental consent, for evaluation are evaluated within 60 school days of which the student is in attendance.
-100.00% Υ 12.
+100.00% Y 12.
 Part C children eligible for Part B who have IEPs developed and implemented by their third birthday 100% of children served and referred by part C prior to age 3, who are found eligible for Part B, have an IEP developed and implemented by their third birthday.
-80.00% N 13.
+N/A N/A 13.
 Transition IEP Compliance 100% of youth with IEPs aged 16 and above have an IEP that includes appropriate measurable postsecondary goals that are annually updated and based upon an age appropriate transition assessment, transition services, including courses of study, that will reasonably enable the student to meet those postsecondary goals, and annual IEP goals related to the student's transition services needs.
-80.00% N 28.0% of youth exiting in 2010-11 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education within one year of leaving high school.
-10.26% N 14.
+100.00% Y 28.0% of youth exiting in 2010-11 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education within one year of leaving high school.
+100.00% Y 14.
 Postschool Outcomes 38.0% of youth exiting in 2010-11 who are no longer in secondary school, had IEPs in effect at the time they left school, were found in higher education or competitively employed within one year of leaving high school.
-20.51% N 51.0% of youth exiting in 2010-11 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education or in some other postsecondary education or training program; or competitively employed or in some other employment within one year of leaving high school.
-30.77% N 15.
+100.00% Y 51.0% of youth exiting in 2010-11 who are no longer in secondary school, had IEPs in effect at the time they left school, were found enrolled in higher education or in some other postsecondary education or training program; or competitively employed or in some other employment within one year of leaving high school.
+100.00% Y 15.
 Correction of noncompliance 100% of noncompliance identified through the general supervision system will be corrected no later than one year from identification.
-100.00% Υ 20.
+N/A Υ 20.
 Timely and accurately reported data 100% of state reported data (618 and State Performance Plan and Annual Performance Report) are timely and accurate.
 100.00% Υ

-\Indicator 20 is calculated based on timely submission of data for Indicators 11 and 12, accuracy of data submitted for indicator 5, timely correction of noncompliance for indicator 15, and reporting CEIS students if funds reserved for CEIS.
+^{}Indicator 20 is calculated based on timely submission of data for Indicators 11 and 12, accuracy of data submitted for indicator 5, timely correction of noncompliance for indicator 15, and reporting CEIS students if funds reserved for CEIS.